 The U.S. Food and Drug Administration has approved the medicine sapropterin dihydrochloride (brand name: Kuvan) for the treatment of PKU.
 Kuvan can help the body break down phenylalanine.
 However, the medicine only helps some people.
 Even for those it does help, it doesn’t decrease enough phenylalanine.
 Those taking the medicine must still follow a low-phenylalanine diet.

 Living with phenylketonuria

 Because the PKU diet is so limiting, it’s hard to get all the essential nutrients the body needs.
 A special daily formula can help ensure those with PKU get proper nutrition.
 Taking supplements may also be necessary.
 For example, fish oil can replace some of the fatty acids (the basic building blocks of lipids, or fats) missing from the standard PKU diet.
 Those fatty acids can help improve neurological development.

 Each person with PKU has a different level of phenylalanine they can tolerate.
 If you have PKU, you must work closely with your doctor to develop your individual diet.
 You need to eat enough phenylalanine for healthy growth and development.
 However, you can’t eat so much that it will be harmful to your health.
 Going to the doctor often, and getting regular blood tests, helps keep everything in check.

 The PKU diet is very restrictive.
 But it must be followed.
 Babies who start the diet soon after birth usually develop normally.
 Many show no symptoms of PKU.
-Those people who stay on the diet throughout their lives have better overall physical and mental health than those who don’t.
+Those people who stay on the diet throughout their lives have better overall physical and mental health than those with PKU who don’t.
 Support from friends and family or a PKU support group can be helpful when facing the challenges that come with this diet.